paulbouwer/experiments/aks/install-aadpodidentity-and-secretsstoredriver.md

 Create the **secret-provider-class.yaml** file with the following contents.
 This specifies that the **azure provider** will be used and defines the **secrets** that will be fetched from Azure Key Vault.

-> We should NOT have to specify `resourceGroup` and `subscriptionId` in the `SecretProviderClass` for version `0.0.4` of the Azure Provider.
-Currently you will get an error unless you include them when using a Managed Identity provisioned AKS Cluster.

 ```yaml
 # secret-provider-class.yaml
 apiVersion: secrets-store.csi.x-k8s.io/v1alpha1